Creamy Mami, the Magic Angel: Impact and influence

 Along with Wandering Sun (1971) and Super Dimensional Fortress Macross (1982), Creamy Mami is known as a pioneer of the new marketing strategy, now known as media mix.
-They used an anime to promote a new, least-known idol singer.
-The real idol singer, Takako Ōta, acted as an idol singer (Creamy Mami) also in the story.
+They used an anime to promote a new, lesser-known idol singer.
+The real pop idol, Takako Ōta, also acted as an idol singer (Creamy Mami) in the story.
 The opening theme Delicate ni Suki Shite was her first song in the real world too.
 Even though Ohta was a new singer and not a trained voice actress, she voiced Yū/Creamy Mami.
 The result was a great success.
 The anime Creamy Mami has become famous and Ohta gained a high popularity that still exists today.

 In 1999, Fuji TV's show Kaishingeki TV Utaemon had a poll to decide the most popular old TV theme song for a 25-year-old audience, and Delicate ni Suki Shite was ranked first.
 This anime has been repeatedly broadcast over the Internet too.

 The same media mix approach was seen in Idol Densetsu Eriko (1989) and Idol Tenshi Youkoso Yōko (1990).
 The anime version of Full Moon o Sagashite (2002) shared the same format too.
 Another example is Lemon Angel (1987).
 Using an anime to promote a singer was not a new concept, as there was Pink Lady Monogatari (1978), a popular anime at the time.